filecoin-project/lotus-docs/content/en/storage-providers/get-started/economics.md

 ## Storage provider accounting

-A Storage provider’s financial gain or loss is affected by the following three actions:
+A storage provider’s financial gain or loss is affected by the following three actions:

 1. The deposited tokens to act as collateral for their PreCommitted and ProveCommitted Sectors
 2. Storage providers earn tokens from block rewards when they are elected to mine a new block and extend the blockchain.